TorchEnsemble-Community/Ensemble-Pytorch/docs/quick_start.rst

 Choose the Ensemble Wrapper
 ---------------------------

-After implementing the model, we can then wrap it using one of the emsemble wrappers in Ensemble-PyTorch.
+After implementing the model, we can then wrap it using one of the emsemble wrappers available in Ensemble-PyTorch.
 Different wrappers have very similar APIs, take the ``VotingClassifier`` as an example:

 .. code-block:: python